Cincinnati NSP - Neighborhood Stabilization Program: Round 3

 NSP3 Background & Neighborhoods

 The third round of Neighborhood Stabilization Program funding (NSP3) was authorized under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Through a formula allocation the City of Cincinnati received $3.16 million of the additional $1 billion authorized by the Act.
 NSP3 funds will be used in targeted areas throughout the City where stagnant population growth, high unemployment, and a weak housing market have led to increased foreclosure and vacancy risk scores.
 The City used methodology outlined by the U.S. Department of Housing and Urban Development to determine the most strategic use of the NSP3 award.
 This included alignment of NSP3 activities with NSP1 and NSP2 activities, as well as with other federal, state and local initiatives, and ongoing Housing, Business and Code Enforcement activities.
-The City has currently expended 93% iof its NSP3 allocation, in advance of the March 4, 2013 expenditure deadline.
-100% of NSP3 funds are expected to be expended by the close of 2013.
+The City successfully expended 100% of its NSP3 allocation prior to the March 4, 2013 HUD expenditure deadline.

 The Cincinnati neighborhoods identified as being the areas of high need and aligning with HUD's defined objectives are: